JHyuk2/JHyuk2/README.md

 ### 😄Ian (이종혁)
 Hi there, this is JongHyuk Lee, I'm enjoying learning about AI and data analysis.
 Also, I'm interested in DL Modeling for services.

+🌱 I'm currently learning LLM and Computer vision

 ### 👀Contact
 - Name : JongHyuk Lee